Introduction to SMART® Recovery Quebec

 SMART Recovery® is the leading self-empowering addiction recovery support group.
 We have over 600 face to face meetings internationally and over 18 online meetings every week (must register in order to participate in online meetings).

 SMART Recovery® offers an abundance of support options at your disposal to help you fight off addition and maintain sobriety.
-SMART Recovery® Quebec offers weekly meetings in the Montreal West area open to the public looking for on-going support and help.
-Keep in mind that Smart Recovery is a non profit organisation and offers its services for free; we request donations to keep things running efficiently so we can expand our services.
+SMART Recovery® Quebec offers weekly meetings in the Montreal NDG area open to the public looking for on-going support and help.
+Keep in mind that SMART Recovery is a non profit organisation and offers its services for free; we request donations to keep things running efficiently so we can expand our services.
 SMART is an acronym for Self-Management and Recovery Training.
 We assist people with all kinds of addictive behaviours like alcoholism, drugs, gambling problems, sex addiction and eating disorders.
 SMART does not use the 12-step approach known in Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

 We have an online messageboard (registration required) where you can post personal messages for support and guidance.
 The messageboard is an excellent place to learn more about SMART and “meet” like-minded members from all over the world who seek help to fight addiction and maintain sobriety.
 Check out the Introduction to SMART Recovery® Online for more information regarding our online community.